aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ### Expressions and the stack

-Our first tiny mini-Python has nothing but assignment and expression statements, where expressions include only names, simple constants, and function calls.
+Our first tiny mini-Python understands only assignment and expression statements, where the expressions may be names, simple constants, and function calls.
 A constant expression turns into a `LOAD_CONST` instruction: